 McCall may be known as Ski Town USA, but it offers a lot more than that.
 In the summer, this place transforms into a paradise filled with mountain and lake activities that rival any other town in North America.
 One of the amazing events that happens here deep in the forest is the Idaho Mountain Trail Ultra Festival or IMTUF for short.

-In its sixth year, this is the most organic race on the list.
+In its 14th year, this is the most organic race on the list.
 Started by Jeremy and Brandi Humphrey, the goal of this race is to provide a challenging 100 mile race but at the same time bring the running community together.
-Just like the Rut, the course covers 20,000 vertical feet of ascents across its 100 miles.
+As a qualifier for both Hardrock 100 and Western States 100, the course covers 20,000 vertical feet of ascents across its 100 miles.
 If the difficulty wasn’t enough to take your breath away, the scenery in the Salmon Mountain Range surrounding the Burgdorf Hot Springs will.
 Don’t worry if this competition seems a bit too daunting.
 Instead, consider checking out the Legend of Bear Peak 30K or the McCall Trail Running Classic.

 Flagstaff Sky Peaks – September